 However, a limitation in current 3D multimodal representation learning is the prevailing use of point clouds as the 3D input.
 The inherently sparse and discrete nature of point clouds inhibits their capacity to articulate textural information, thereby impeding the fidelity of 3D reconstruction capabilities.
-This property constrains the potential upper bound of 3D multimodal representation learning. \textbf{3D Representations.} 3D representation methods have significantly advanced over time.
+This property constrains the potential upper bound of 3D multimodal representation learning.

+\textbf{3D Representations.} 3D representation methods have significantly advanced over time.
 Polygonal meshes \cite{lorensen1998marching,hoppe1992surface} represent surfaces using edges, vertices, and faces.
 Point cloud, on the other hand, provides an unstructured 3D data format composed of position attributes, optionally including color or intensity.
 Point cloud is widely used in 3D perception tasks \cite{qi2017pointnet,qi2017pointnet++,kazhdan2006poisson} like classification, detection, and segmentation.
 However, the intrinsic limitations in reconstruction quality constrain the potential of 3D perception tasks.
-Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} addresses the reconstruction quality problem by using MLP layers to represent 3D content implicitly.
+NeRF \cite{mildenhall2021nerf} addresses the reconstruction quality problem by using MLP layers to represent 3D content implicitly.
 Subsequent works \cite{muller2022instant, barron2021mip} significantly improved training efficiency and rendering quality.
 However, Nerf struggles with rendering speed since millions of queries to the MLP network, and its implicit representation poses difficulties for widespread implementation in 3D perception models.